 Newcastle University has committed to part funding the National Innovation Centre for Data (NCID), which aims to ensure the next internet giant homes itself in the UK.

 The NCID forms the final segment of the city's Science Central development, a joint venture between Newcastle City Council, Newcastle University and legal & General.
 The project will create more than 4,000 jobs, half a million square feet of office space and hundreds of new homes.

-Half of the projects funds have been confirmed by Minister for Digital Matt Hancock, with the rest of the money coming from Newcastle University.
+Half of the project's funds have been confirmed by Minister of State for Digital Matt Hancock, with the rest of the money coming from Newcastle University.